MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/azure-update-manager-23h2.md

 ## Prerequisites

-- An Azure Stack HCI, version 23H2 (preview) cluster deployed and registered with Azure.
+- An Azure Stack HCI, version 23H2 cluster deployed and registered with Azure.

 ## Browse for cluster updates

 To browse for available cluster updates using Azure Update Manager, follow these steps:

 1. Sign into [the Azure portal](https://portal.azure.com) and go to **Azure Update Manager**.
-2. Under Manage Azure Stack HCI, select **Azure Stack HCI (Preview)**.
+2. Under Manage Azure Stack HCI, select **Azure Stack HCI**.
    - Filter by Subscription, Resource group, Location, Status, Update readiness, Current OS version, and/or Tags to view a list of clusters.
 3. In the cluster list, view the clusters update status, update readiness, current OS version, and the date and time of the last successful update.